mozilla/fjord/docs/hacking_howto.rst

 Python Packages
 ---------------

-All the pure-Python requirements are provided in the ``vendor`` directory, also known as the "vendor library".
+All the pure-Python requirements are provided in the "vendor library" which is the ``fjord/vendor`` and ``fjord/vendor-local`` directories.

 This makes the packages available to Python without installing them globally and keeps them pinned to known-compatible versions.

-See the :ref:`vendor library <vendor-chapter>` documentation for more information on getting the vendor lib and keeping it up to date.
+See the :ref:`vendor library <vendor-chapter>` documentation for more information on getting the vendor library, adding things to it, and keeping it up to date.

 Set up the database